NSA201006/Arduino-Snake-Game/README.md

 ---

 ## Project Overview
-This repository contains the implementation of a **Snake Game using Arduino**, developed as part of the **EW-1 course project** in the Monsson 2024 semester @ IIIT Hyderabad
+This repository contains the implementation of a **Snake Game using Arduino**, developed as part of the **EW-1 course project** in the Monsson 2024 semester @ IIIT Hyderabad.
 The project includes the complete Arduino code, performance tests, report, and demonstration video.

 ---